marolll/bernOrtos/README.md

 # bernOrtos
 Small App for comparing WMS Ortophotos in Bern (opendata) with Leaflet.
+First leaflet Project.